pedroassis/js-annotation-reader/README.md

   }
 ```

-Thats a lot of metadata, checkout our UserMetadata.json to see the output, or just scroll as you will, nothing to see.
+Thats a lot of metadata, checkout our UserMetadata.json to see the output, or just scroll as you will, nothing else to see.

 ```js
   {